griptape-ai/griptape/docs/griptape-framework/drivers/observability-drivers.md

 The Griptape Cloud Observability Driver instruments `@observable` functions and methods with metrics and traces for use with the Griptape Cloud.

 !!! note
-    For the Griptape Cloud Observability Driver to function as intended, it must be run from within either a Managed Structure on Griptape Cloud, or locally via the [Skatepark Emulator](https://github.com/griptape-ai/griptape-cli?tab=readme-ov-file#skatepark-emulator).
+    For the Griptape Cloud Observability Driver to function as intended, it must be run from within either a Managed Structure on Griptape Cloud or locally via the [Skatepark Emulator](https://github.com/griptape-ai/griptape-cli?tab=readme-ov-file#skatepark-emulator).

 Here is an example of how to use the `GriptapeCloudObservabilityDriver` with the `Observability` context manager to send the telemetry to Griptape Cloud: